-Before setting up your plan, you should understudy the industry or your niche to know what’s working.
+Before setting up your plan, understudy the industry or your niche to know what’s working.

 Work on knowing the important metrics that matter in your niche.
-For instance, the kind of content your audience prefers, the best posting hours, the platform they go to, etc.
+For example, the kind of content your audience prefers, the best posting hours, the platform they go to, etc.

-With a workable knowledge of this metrics and a good knowledge of what other established thought leaders are doing, you can easily evolve a strategic plan that will work for your brand.
+With a workable knowledge of this metrics and a fair understanding of what other established thought leaders are doing, you can easily evolve a strategic plan that will work for your brand.

 Build your Brand

-Assuming you now know your goal and you’ve got a plan in place, the next thing to do in order to build thought leadership is to build your brand.
+Assuming you now know your goal and you’ve got a plan in place, your next step to become a thought leader is to build your brand.

 Do this carefully.
 Building a brand can be both tasking and simple.
 So, you want to keep things as straight forward as possible.

-As a beginner, you may not have a clear idea about what you want as a brand but the goal you want to achieve as a thought leader and your niche should be able to shape your brand.
+As a beginner, you may not have a clear idea about what you want as a brand but the goal you want to achieve as a thought leader and your niche should be able to shape your brand aspirations.

-So if you want to become a thought leader as a start up coach for instance, set up your brand messaging in a way that it clearly appeals to this audience.
+So, if your goal is to become a thought leader as a startup coach for example, set up your brand messaging in a way that it clearly aligns with this.

-Besides doing this, you should also note that other elements of branding like your vision, mission and even your brand voice should reflect their needs and appeal to their aspirations.
+Also, keep in mind that other elements of branding like your vision, mission and even your brand voice should reflect the needs and appeal to the aspirations of your target audience.